 - If you have problems in class, see the instructor right away.

 - If you have problems with accommodations, Contact an access consultant right away.

 Interpreters are hired to interpret/transliterate as accurately as possible.
 To accomplish this, interpreters should convey message content, facial expressions, gestures and moods.

 Interpreters are expected to view information conveyed during an interpreting session as confidential.
 However, Interpreters may need to share classroom related issues with Center for Student Access (CSA) staff on a need to know basis.
 CSA uses a team approach in the collaboration and sharing of work related information.
 There will be times when interpreters will share confidential information abut students, work experiences and challenges for the purpose of improving the quality of CSA services.

-Interpreters are expected to direct questions from Deaf/Hard of hearing students to the instructor.
+All class-related questions from Deaf/Hard of hearing students should be directed to the instructor.
 Questions from the instructor should be directed to the Deaf/Hard of hearing student.